All Episodes

 I came back to that meeting on Sunday night.

-Ninety-nine percent of that bill was agreed to, except that erroneous spending of what she held it up to get, but she wanted so much more.
+99% of that bill was agreed to, except that erroneous spending of what she held it up to get, but she wanted so much more.

-And meanwhile, American workers needed money, hospitals need funding.
+And meanwhile, American workers needed money.

-We small businesses and big businesses.
+Small businesses and big businesses.

-I it's unconscionable to me that this is what they were fighting over.
+It's unconscionable to me that this is what they were fighting over.

-She restricted this relief just in order to make her liberal, that wish list a reality.
+She restricted this relief just in order to make her liberal, that wish list, a reality.

-Now, luckily she failed, but you've got to give this president credit.
+Now, luckily, she failed, but you've got to give this president credit.

 We could have contained this inside China if they would have allowed our experts, our scientists, our doctors in.